xxw1122/Leetcode/README.md

 Leetcode
 ========

-The Accepted code of leecode.
+The Accepted code of Leetcode.

 I will solve the remaining problems quickly~